szabyg/capkom-wizard/README.md

 # CapKom Wizard
-for creating a user profile for a platform for cognitive disabled users.
+for creating a user profile for a platform for users with cognitive disabilities.

 ## Goals